Last updated: 27 November 2020

 Other MSF COVID-19 response activities in Europe:

-In the Île-de-France region and Parisian suburbs in France, we are screening people who are homeless and living in precarious settings for COVID-19.
+In the Île-de-France region and Parisian suburbs, we have resumed screening people who are homeless and living in precarious settings for COVID-19.
 Our teams are doing this via mobile clinics, where they also provide general medical care.

 MSF teams had been helping to detect people with, and provided care for, coronavirus COVID-19 among the most vulnerable populations in Paris and the surrounding region.
 This included working in shelters, and involved mobile consultations and screening of vulnerable people, and support with diagnosis, isolation and patient care.
 MSF teams in Marseille, in the south of France, used mobile clinics to reach people living in extremely precarious situations, away from healthcare centres, and often without health insurance coverage.